PrimeDAO/launch-docs/docs-md/testingPage.md

     - The native Ethereum address of the token you are offering to contributors.
     - The maximum supply of project tokens to exist over the project's lifetime.
 If there is no maximum, provide a reasonable estimate.
     - The project token distribution between different stakeholders.
 Click on ‘+ Add Stakeholder’ to add a new Stakeholder Group.
-    - For each group you need to define the amount of token you plan to distribute (or that you have already distributed) to that Stakeholder Group, as well as the Vest and Cliff period (TODO: add link to glossary) for that group.
+    - For each group you need to define the amount of token you plan to distribute (or that you have already distributed) to that Stakeholder Group, as well as the Vest and Cliff period (TODO: add link to glossary) for that group

     ![https://ik.imagekit.io/primedao/Launch_Tutorial_Gifs/launch-add-stakeholder_05JaC5qiN.gif?ik-sdk-version=javascript-1.4.3&updatedAt=1648833486931](https://ik.imagekit.io/primedao/Launch_Tutorial_Gifs/launch-add-stakeholder_05JaC5qiN.gif?ik-sdk-version=javascript-1.4.3&updatedAt=1648833486931)

 4. Projects who issue tokens in multiple rounds should clearly demarcate the amount of tokens distributed in each round, so for instance you can specify a group for each round.